Payton Page

-Early life and high school
+Early life

 Page attended high school at James B. Dudley located in Greensboro, North Carolina.
 Coming out of high school, he was rated as a four-star recruit, and the 31st overall prospect in the class of 2021, where he committed to play college football for the Clemson Tigers over offers from North Carolina and Tennessee.

 College career

-During his four-year career at Clemson, he appeared in 53 games, becoming a full time starter in 2024, where he recorded 69 tackles with six and a half being for a loss, half a sack, two pass deflections, and a 57-yard pick six versus the The Citadel, where for his performance he was named third-team all-ACC in 2024.
+During his four-year career at Clemson, he appeared in 53 games, becoming a full time starter in 2024, where he recorded 69 tackles with six and a half being for a loss, half a sack, two pass deflections, and a 57-yard pick six versus The Citadel, where for his performance he was named third-team all-ACC in 2024.

 Professional career

 After not being selected in the 2025 NFL draft, Page signed with the New York Jets as an undrafted free agent.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Page was promoted to the active roster on December 18.

+On August 30, 2026, Page was waived by the Jets and re-signed to the practice squad.